 MEANS OF COMMUNICATION

-Bharat Forge puts forth vital information about the Company and its performance, including quarterly results, official news releases and communication to investors and analysts on its website: www.bharatforge.com ,regularly for the benefit of the public at large.
+Bharat Forge puts forth vital information about the Company and its performance, including quarterly results, official news releases and communication to investors and analysts on Company's website: www.bharatforge.com ,regularly for the benefit of the public at large.

-The Company's website contains a separate dedicated section titled Investor Relations.
+The Company's website contains a separate dedicated section titled "Investors".
 The basic information about the Company, as called for in terms of Clause 54 of the Listing Agreement with the Stock Exchanges, is provided on the Company's website: www.bharatforge.com and the same is updated from time to time.

 NSE Electronic Application Processing System (NEAPS)

 The NEAPS is a web-based application designed by NSE for Corporates.
-All periodical compliance filings, like the Shareholding pattern, Corporate Governance Report, media releases and others are also filed electronically on NEAPS.
+All periodical compliance filings, like the Shareholding pattern, Corporate Governance Report, media releases etc. are also filed electronically on NEAPS.

 GENERAL SHAREHOLDER INFORMATION